 - RestroomsMulti-User Restrooms The new Compass space has self-contained restrooms that are not shared with any other building tenants.
 The number of plumbing fixtures exceeds code requirements.
 Three sinks per restroom will enable additional hand-washing.
 Restroom doors will have foot will pedals to allow people to open and exit restrooms from within without using the door handles.

 - GlovesThe use of disposable gloves will be strongly discouraged among students, siblings, parents/guardians, or teachers except when required for a particular science experiment or art project.
 Frequent and thorough hand-washing or use of hand sanitizer will be encouraged over disposable gloves which can provide a false sense of security to wearers.

-- Drop-Off PolicyDrop-Off: Compass families are encouraged to drop students off for classes under our existing policies in order to reduce the number of extra people remaining on campus.
+- Student Drop-OffCompass families are encouraged to drop students off for classes under our existing policies in order to reduce the number of extra people remaining on campus.
 Students who are age 8 and above can be dropped off for classes if they have back-to-back classes.
 Students who are age 13 and above can be dropped off if they have a Teen Form on file.
 See the Compass Handbook for a complete discussion about drop-offs and supervision.

-As with all other homeschooling decisions, each family is empowered to decide if the protocols and precautions outlined above are sufficient to meet their own needs, expectations, and address their own COVID concerns.
+As with all other homeschooling decisions, each family is empowered to decide if the Protocols and Precautions outlined above are sufficient to meet their own needs, expectations, and address their own COVID concerns.